 Touraine returns to the country of her birth with the colonizing force who took her in the first place and made her a conscript.
 After saving the royal Luca from an assassination attempt, she finds herself fighting more diplomatic battles, especially as the rebel forces want to use her as a mediator between them and the colonists.
 Riveting and multi-faceted, The Unbroken truly has everything: espionage, a ball, flirty language tutoring, a queernorm world, a nuanced depiction of a rebellion against an empire, and an exploration of identity and its complexities in the context of colonialism.

 I’m so excited to have author C.L.
 Clark on the blog to talk about what inspired the world-building, their road to publishing, and even an entire list of books to read next.

 Read an ARC provided by the author Content warning: depictions of colonial violence, gore, past attempted rape, threats of rape, threats of torture, disembowelment, graphic violence, vomiting, plague, destruction of sacred sites

 I was beyond thrilled to receive an ARC.
 I’ve been hearing so much about the beauty of Touraine’s arms, the complexity of the world-building, and more.
 This book delivers on so many notes, from the nuanced depiction of a rebellion against an empire to the complexity of the key players to fine detail work woven throughout.

 Continuing conversations started by works like The Traitor Baru Cormorant by Seth Dickinson and The Poppy Warby R.F.
 Kuang, The Unbroken turns colonist narratives on its head with two resilient main characters trying to do their best in a political structure that wants both of them to fail.

 Author C.L.
-Clarke will be featured in an interview to be posted on March 23rd (release day).
+Clark will be featured in an interview to be posted on March 23rd (release day).